 The review further stated that;

-This review was also referenced on Healthline.com (22) in an article “What Helps Increase Circulation in Your Legs?”, which was Medically reviewed by Angela M. Bell, MD, FACP.
-Dr. Bell is double board certified in internal medicine and sports medicine and practices in the south side of Chicago.
+This review was also referenced on Healthline.com (21) in an article “What Helps Increase Circulation in Your Legs?”, which was Medically reviewed by Angela M. Bell, MD, FACP.
+Dr. Bell is double board certified in internal medicine and sports medicine and practices in the Chicago, Illinois.

 From Blackdoctor.org we can see the article, “3 Ingredients That Stop A Heart Attack“, written by Dr. P. Gould.

-The former Director of the Department of Health (PITAHC) Philippine Institute for Traditional and Alternative Heath Care is Dr. Jimmy Dy-Liacco.
+The former Republic of the Philippines Director of the Department of Health (PITAHC) Philippine Institute for Traditional and Alternative Heath Care is Dr. Jimmy Dy-Liacco.
 His book, “The Power of Natural Healing” was published in 2017.
 He’s a Bicolano practitioner of natural healing and the only metabolic doctor in the Philippines.
-He shared his knowledge regarding Siling Labuyo in the Manila Bulletin back in 2018 where he said; “To stop a heart attack or a stroke in process, crush 12 big or 24 small silis in a cup of warm water and drink it right away.
-It will stop the attack or the stroke”.
-(26)
+He shared his knowledge regarding Siling Labuyo in the Manila Bulletin in 2018 where he said; “To stop a heart attack or a stroke in process, crush 12 big or 24 small silis in a cup of warm water and drink it right away.
+It will stop the attack or the stroke“.
+(25)

-They further state that, “It is a good idea to always have some Cayenne extract on hand for emergencies.
+They further noted, “It is a good idea to always have some Cayenne extract on hand for emergencies.
 Dr. Anderson carries capsules of cayenne with him in the car and whenever he goes hiking, backpacking or mountain climbing.
 He says, “You never know when you may find someone having a heart attack or some other emergency.”
-(30)
+(29)

-Former Philippines Department of Health Secretary, Dr. “Jimmy” Galvez-Tan, addressed Siling Labuyo (Chili Peppers) a few years back in the Inquirer.
+Former Republic of the Philippines Department of Health Secretary, Dr. “Jimmy” Galvez-Tan, MD, addressed Siling Labuyo (Chili Peppers) in the Philippine Daily Inquirer.
 “He said silinglabuyo (chili pepper) is “one of the most powerful medicinal plants in the world” because it is anti-inflammatory, relieves pain and heart troubles, and helps speed up metabolism to aid weight loss.”
-(31)
+(30)

 Researchers from the Chinese Academy of Medical Sciences investigated data gathered from 2004 – 2008 as part of the China Kadoorie Biobank.
 They researchers explored the spicy food consumption of over 487,000 people from 30 to 70 years of age across 10 regions in China.
 They excluded the participants with heart disease, stroke and cancer.

 Then the researchers analyzed the records of 20,224 participants who had died during the following 7 years.
 They found that those participants who ate spicy foods 6-7 times per week had a 14% lower risk of prematurely dying for all causes than those who ate spicy foods less than once a week.
-(36)
+The findings were published in the BMJ.
+(35)

-Here is a search for Capsaicin and Heart from the PUBMED database of the U.S. National Center for Biotechnology Information, U.S. National Library of Medicine.
+Here is a search for Capsaicin and Heart from the PUBMED database of the U.S. National Center for Biotechnology Information, U.S. National Library of Medicine with over 950 entries.

 When there is evidence to an experienced medical doctor that a medicinal plant is reasonably likely to offer benefits to a patient suffering from a specific illness, should we recommend it?
 Should we rely on our experience and the totality of evidence we have thus far?
-Should we rely on the opinions and expertise of others who have recommended that particular course of action?
+Should we rely on the opinions and expertise of others who have recommended that particular course of action and seen great results?
 Should we wait until someone has done clinical trials specifically for it?
 How is this any different from “Off-label prescribing”?

 These off-label prescriptions aren’t written because they don’t work, but because there’s no good randomized-trial data to support them.
 In much the same way, we may not have what can be deemed by some as indisputable evidence about a particular nutrition or herbal therapy, but that’s far different from saying it does not or will not work.
 That’s why an abundance of relevant clinical experience is so important.
 This is a good reason why many doctors should be more circumspect when it comes to offering opinions in areas where they have little or no clinical experience.